-In 1950, the Prasanthi Nilayam was established, and the establishment of this Ashram turned this village into a world-class town.
-It houses all the facilities such as airport, railway station, super speciality hospital and a large number of educational institutions.
+In 1950, the Prasanthi Nilayam was established, and the establishment of this ashram turned this village into a world-class town.
+It houses all the facilities, such as an airport, a railway station, a super speciality hospital and a large number of educational institutions.

-Travelling to Puttaparthi has become a cake walk thanks to the establishment of the Ashram.
-The town today has a domestic airport called the Sri Satya Sai Airport, placed at a 4 km away from the Ashram.
-The airport is well-connected to major cities such as Chennai and Mumbai.
-The Bangalore International airport is the closest airport and is situated 131 km away from Puttaparthi.
+Travelling to Puttaparthi has become a cakewalk thanks to the establishment of the ashram.
+The town today has a domestic airport called the Sri Satya Sai Airport, placed 4 km away from the ashram.
+The airport is well connected to major cities, such as Chennai and Mumbai.
+The Bangalore airport is the closest airport and is situated 131 km away from Puttaparthi.

 The best part of the year to visit Puttaparthi is from September to February.
 The summer months from March to June are extremely hot and uncomfortable.
 The place is a perfect destination for people who seek inner peace and want to get in touch with spirituality and religion.